severin-lemaignan/dorothy-reporting/dorothy-report.md

 human perceives or does not perceive.
-This has been clearly recognized in developmental psychology, for instance with Flavell’s distinction between *cognitive connections* on one hand, and *mental representations* on the other hand (we will come back to Flavell’s *connection-representation* account in section \[connection-representation\]).
+This has been clearly recognized in developmental psychology, for instance with Flavell’s distinction between *cognitive connections* on one hand, and *mental representations* on the other hand.
 Now, if we are to model someone else’s mind beyond a naive geometric model of their perception, we indeed enter the realm of *representations*.
 What are they?
 How to access them?
 How to represent and manipulate them?
 These three questions